Ericsson/dataplanebook/_sources/glossary.rst.txt

    Work scheduler
       For the purpose of this book, a work scheduler (also known as a job scheduler) is a data plane fast path function that assign items of work to the worker lcores.
-Work scheduling in its simpliest forms can be the use of :term:`RSS` in the NIC.
+Work scheduling in one of its most simple forms is the use of :term:`RSS` in the NIC.
 A DPDK Event Device is a form of work scheduler.
 In a data plane application, a job is usually, but not always, processing a packet (at a certain stage in the pipeline, or the complete